 Shale water management starts with understanding the distinct types of water, their uses, and their volumes.
-This will enable better management of the site’s water balance to ensure there is the right amount of water available when needed and excess water does not exceed your storage capacity.
+This will enable better management of the site’s water balance to ensure that the right amount of water is available when needed and excess water does not exceed your storage capacity.
 Practitioners also need to consider the chemistry, which may include scalants, total dissolved solids (TDS), and NORM (naturally occurring radioactive material).
 The water chemistry significantly impacts shale produced water treatment strategy, as well as informing end-of-life options for the waste by-products that are left behind once clean water is removed.
 These by-products are often referred to as reject or residuals.

 The Different Types of Waters Used in Shale Gas Operations

 Four primary types of water are used in shale gas operations.

 Source water is drawn from nearby water sources, such as surface waters or groundwater, and is typically used for hydraulic fracturing (also known as ‘fracking’).

 Saline re-use water is the water that returns after the fracking process, with increased salinity, but can sometimes be re-used as source water.
 It may require mild treatment before being used for another fracking process.

 Frac flowback is the water that returns from the ground, following a fracking process.
 Most of it returns rapidly after the fracking process and will include chemicals employed in fracking that can change the treatment process.
 The flowback flow rate slows over the first week(s) while TDS concentrations increases.
 Some of this flowback may become saline re-used water, if needed for future fracking applications.

 Produced water also returns to the surface, like flowback, but produced water largely originates in the formation.
 It tends to flow more steadily over longer periods of time and will have a higher TDS.